nus-cs2103-AY2324S2/ip/docs/README.md

 ERROR!
 Unknown command detected.
 ```

-However, whenever one has entered an invalid format for a command
+However, whenever one has entered an invalid format for a command, other custom error messages will be displayed instead.